Escharotomy

 - 0-day global period: no postoperative bundling.
 Dressing changes, wound care, and reassessment are separately billable.
 Escharotomy incisions are often converted to skin graft wounds in subsequent procedures.

 - Escharotomy performed at the bedside vs. in the OR does not change the CPT.
 Document the setting, indication, and that the procedure was performed by a physician.
-Burns >20% TBSA with circumferential components typically warrant OR escharotomy.
+Escharotomy indication is based on circumferential full-thickness burn causing vascular or ventilatory compromise, not total TBSA.
+A small circumferential arm burn can require escharotomy regardless of total body surface area.
+Burns >20% TBSA with circumferential components commonly require escharotomy, but the threshold is clinical (absent Doppler, elevated compartment pressures, or elevated peak airway pressures), not a TBSA cutoff.